quicwg/wg-materials/interim-17-01/arrangements.md

 [Pasmo](http://www.pasmo.co.jp/en/) IC card to pay for public transportation, as well as use in convenience stores and vending machines.

-The closest stations to Akamai's offices are Kyobashi (Ginza Line), Takaracho (Asakusa Line), and Tokyo Station (too many to list).
+The closest stations to the venue are Kyobashi (Ginza Line), Takaracho (Asakusa Line), and Tokyo Station (too many to list).

 ### Accommodation